 Averted.
 You can kill all the guards in a specific encounter and others in different areas won't notice.

-In a larger, more metaphorical sense, this is why the Templars keep thriving no matter how many of them are killed by the Assassins—the Templar conspiracy uses society while the Assassins operate outside of it.
+In a larger, more metaphorical sense, this is why the Templars keep thriving no matter how many of them are killed by the Assassins — the Templar conspiracy uses society while the Assassins operate in spite of it.
 You can't fight civilization itself, not very well.

 I Need No Ladders: While you technically can and do use ladders, very often in the series simply running up the wall next to a ladder is faster than climbing it.

 It's All About Me: Many characters who defect to the Templars (including the Crusader, the Sentinel, and Lucy Stillman) do so not so much because they believe in the Templars' cause or methods, but to avenge some perceived betrayal against themselves, their family, or their tribe/clan.
 Additionally, almost all of them[[note:with the notable exception of Lucy Stillman]] harbor an abundance of arrogance.
-Most thinks of themselves special, above all others, and unique in history.
+Most think themselves special, above all others, and unique in history.
 This is probably why they have Suicidal Overconfidence when facing the humanoid murder machines known as Assassins.
 "Sure, you killed hundreds of guards, knights, nobles, high-placed holy men and emperors... but I'm better than all those other guys!"
 Every one of them also thinks the world (or the nations they immediately occupy) would be better off with himself in charge.
-As such, Lucy Stillman stands out for averting this trope.
+As such, Lucy Stillman stands out for averting this trope; particularly since her true allegiance was only revealed posthumously.

 Knight Templar: Unsurprisingly, the eponymous Templars are shining examples of such thinking.
 The Assassins tend to dabble in this philosophy at times as well but for the most part they exist as A Lighter Shade Of Gray, not seeing free will and independent thought as evil but far from perfect or just.